amalia-paulsson-netlight/netlight-marketplace/README.md

 - Materialisation: Configure these models to be materialised as tables instead of views (default in dbt)
 - Prefix table names: prefix models with "fact_" or "dim_" to indicate whether the data is fact or dimensional
 - Update the listing table: add aggregate view counts per listed item
+- Optional: create dbt tests to check uniqueness, relationships and that mandatory fields are not null in your mart models.
+Read more on [dbt Tests](https://docs.getdbt.com/docs/build/data-tests)

 ### 4. 📊 Business Questions
 Use your mart models (or dbt exposures) to answer questions such as: